amigojapan/BlindOS/readme.md

 -This project also has a second focus which is making itself reprogrammable by blind people, and allowing to make new applications for it by blind people

 Programs: (in order of importance)
- BlindOE (the operation environment, similar to bash) -this program helps people manage their files and start programs line_edutor.lua (offers an easy line editor, the reason for a line editor is so that the whole document does not need to be synthesized into speech just to correct one mistake, this tool can be used for programming too,simple version could just have a shortcut for repeating the previous line, and a way to retype it. an advanced version may have a way to move from word to word, and letter by letter, and a way to say the current word and the current letter and the current line and the whole file)
+ BlindOE (the operation environment, similar to bash) -this program helps people manage their files and start programs

+ -line_edutor.lua (offers an easy line editor, the reason for a line editor is so that the whole document does not need to be synthesized into speech just to correct one mistake, this tool can be used for programming too,simple version could just have a shortcut for repeating the previous line, and a way to retype it.

+ -voice internet relay chat

 install flite